sah2ed/til/nosql/01_mongodb-windows-service.md

-# MongoDB
+# MongoDB Windows Service

-Several of the basic MongoDB commands which I have used in the past are now escaping me so it is time to write them down as snippets so I can easily referenced them.
+Several of the basic MongoDB commands which I have used in the past are now escaping me so it is time to write them down as snippets so I can easily reference them.

 ## Installation on Windows
 After running the v3.2.6 Windows [installer](https://fastdl.mongodb.org/win32/mongodb-win32-x86_64-2008plus-ssl-3.2.6-signed.msi),
 the database directory and log file path still need to be configured for MongoDB to start successfully.
 Ha, Just like old times (for ~ v2.x).

 ### 1.0.
 Create the `dbpath` and `logpath`
 ```